MikePreston17/cheatsheets/git-tricks.md

     # go back to previous branch
       git checkout -

+## Merging

+    # prefer the version on the current branch
+    git merge $branchname -X ours

+    # prefer the version of the branch being merged
+    git merge $branchname -X theirs.

+    # abort a merge
+    git merge --abort

 ## Collaboration

     # Rebase your changes on top of the remote master